yujuem/12740project.github.io/README.md

 ### 2.3 Signal Conditioning and Processing

 Signal Processing is the process of acquiring data with enhanced accuracy, it is performed with the help signal conditioner.
 This conditioner helps to provide the user with accurate and precise measurements and enhanced machine control.
-For this project, we have used A/D converter as a signal conditioner.
+For this project, we have used the A/D converter as a signal conditioner.
 The signal conditioner has been designed to perform several functions listed below:

-- Signal Conversion: The main function of signal conditioners is to convert the raw signal from sensors to high level electrical signals.
-If several sensors are being used in a device, the conditioners need to be connected to each other as well (Das A 2019).
+- Signal Conversion: The main function of signal conditioners is to convert the raw signal from sensors to high-level electrical signals.
+If several sensors are being used in a device, the conditioners need to be connected as well (Das A 2019).
 - Linearisation: If the output-stimulus relation for a sensor signal is not linear, conditioners can perform functions to convert the outputs in a linear range of values.
 This will provide a smooth curve for output signals and increase accuracy (Das A 2019).
 - Amplifying: Two methods can be employed to amplify the signals, increasing the measured input values of signals or by increasing the signal to noise ratio.
 Different types of instrumentation sensors and isolation sensors can be used with high impedance characteristics to amplify the measured output values (Das A 2019).
 - Filtering: The final signal output values can be filtered to only include a spectrum of frequencies for analysis.
-Conditioners can be made from with active or passive components or digital algorithms.
+Conditioners can be made from active or passive components or digital algorithms.
 The passive filters use capacitors or resistors with the maximum signal gain.
-The active filters ise operational amplifiers or transistors.
+The active filters use operational amplifiers or transistors.
 The advanced signal conditioners use digital filters without any requirement of hardware (Das A 2019).

 This project makes use of an Analog to Digital Converter(MCP3008) for signal processing and conditioning with 8 channels and 10 Bits precision.
 The below figure shows the numbering of the pins on MCP3008 looks.